 The following materials provide information related to official court reporters, including official reporters pro tempore.

-- Public Notice re Changes to Policy re Normal Availability and Unavailability of Official Court Reporters (2/11/20)
+- Notice to Attorneys, re Changes in Policy Regarding Court Reporters

 - Policy Regarding Normal Availability and Unavailability of Official Court Reporters (Form #ADM-317)